jwiegley/emacs-async/README.md

 you can disable this by running the copy, rename etc... commands with a prefix argument.

 If you don't want to make dired/helm asynchronous disable it with `dired-async-mode`.

+## Enable asynchronous compilation of your (M)elpa packages

+By default emacs package.el compile packages in its running emacs session.
+This is not a problem when installing a new package (which is not actually loaded in current emacs) but it may create errors and bad compilation when upgrading a package (old version of package is already loaded and running in current emacs).
+You can remedy to this by allowing async to compile your packages asynchronously, (helm and magit actually do this by default, so if you are using these packages they will compile asynchronously) to do this, add to your init file:

+    (async-bytecomp-package-mode 1)

+You can control which packages will compile async with `async-bytecomp-allowed-packages`.
+Set it to `'(all)` to be sure you will compile all packages asynchronously.

 # Usage